 In general, you read Spanish the way it’s written.
 Although, the letter C is a bit tricky for foreigners.
 Placed before an A, O, or U, it’s hard and pronounced as K. Followed by E or I, it is pronounced like an English the.
 Now, if you want that th-sound in combination with A, O, or U, the letter Z comes in the picture.

 On the other hand, if you want C to sound hard in combination with E or I, you make it a QU.
-But again, you don’t hear the U. Fine example: Tequila, that you pronounce like Tekkila.
+But again, you don’t hear the U. Fine example: Tequila, which you pronounce like Tekkila.

 This applies also to the letter G. If it’s followed by A, O, or U, it’s pronounced like the G in guitar, hence, hard.
 This is also the perfect example of how to make a G sound hard before an E or an I. They squeeze in a mute U. On the other hand, if it stands before an E or an I, it is rather breathed than pronounced – a bit like the H in house.